thornoar/smoothmanifold/documentation/main.typ

 - `unitadjust` --- a transform that converts from unit coordinates of the smooth object to the global user coordinates (see @sc-smooth-unit);
 - `hratios` and `vratios` --- two arrays that determine where to draw cross sections in the `cartesian` mode.
 For details, see @sc-smooth-modes-cartesian;
 - `isderivative` --- similarly to `subset`, this field marks those `smooth` objects which are obtained from preexisting objects through operations of intersection, union, etc.;
 - `attached` --- this field allows to bind an array of smooth objects to the current one.
 Drawing the current object will trigger drawing all of its `attached` objects.
-For example, the tangent space seen on @tangent is `attached` to the main object;
+For example, the tangent space seen in @tangent is `attached` to the main object;
 - `drawextra` --- a callback to be executed _after the `smooth` object is drawn._ It takes as parameters a drawing configuration of type `dpar` (see @sc-config-drawing) and the current `smooth` object;
 - `static cache` --- a global array of all `smooth` objects constructed so far.
 It is used mainly to search for smooth objects by label.
 See @sc-smooth-by-label.